 The results do not show a large difference in the average amount of speed control; however, it is interesting to note that the wind uplink options that used an optimization routine to select the locations and altitudes where the winds were sampled (condition 3B4 and 3B9) had a lower 95th percentile value than the other wind uplink options.
 Additionally, examining the subset of wind uplink options that did not use the optimization routine indicates that the wind uplink option with nine points (3A9) required less speed control than the non-optimized wind uplink options with fewer points.
 One explanation for this data is that a majority of the wind fields have very little variability, allowing them to be accurately sampled by any of the uplink options that were investigated.
-However, more complex wind patterns require either a greater number of points to sample them accurately or for the locations and sample points to be chosen to maximize the accuracy of the forecast.
-Thus, using a high number or sampling points or optimizing will provide more consistent performance across a wider range of wind conditions; particularly those with more complex structure.
+However, more complex wind patterns require either a greater number of points to sample them accurately or for the locations of the sample points to be chosen optimally to maximize the accuracy of the forecast.
+Thus, using a high number of sampling points or optimizing will provide more consistent performance across a wider range of wind conditions; particularly those with more complex structure.

-C. Number of Speed Commands
+Number of IM Speed Commands

-The number of speed changes commanded by the FIM Equipment is used as a proxy for the workload on the flight crew to perform the IM operation after the operation has begun.
-The statistics summaries for total number of speed changes per flight are given in Table 5 for Run 1.
-Figure 5 shows the box-and-whisker plot for Run 1 for each of the uplink options.
+The number of speed changes commanded by the FIM Equipment was used as a proxy for the workload on the flight crew to perform the IM operation after the operation has begun.
+The statistics summaries for total number of speed changes per flight are given in Table 3.3 for Run 1.
+Figure 3.3 shows the box-and-whisker plot for Run 1 for each of the uplink options.

+1 abic 5.5.
+Kull 1 - 100 a number of specu changes p ci ingnt.

-Option mean σ (kts) median 95%
+Option Mean σ Median 95%

 2A4 9.98 1.67 10 6

 3A4 10.82 2.11 11 8

 3B4 10.61 2.02 11 8

 3A9 10.49 1.88 10 7

 3B9 10.03 1.77 10 7

-Table 5: Run 1 - Total number of speed changes per flight.
+Table 3.3: Run 1 - Total number of speed changes per flight.

-Figure 5: Box-and-whisker plot for total number of speed changes across the five uplink options for Run 1.
+Figure 3.3: Phoenix Airspace.
+Box-and-whisker plot for total number of speed changes across the five uplink options for Run 1.